ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/servers.md

 * `filter` -  (Required) One or more name/value pairs to filter off of.
 You can use most base fields in the [server](../resources/server.md) resource.
 These do **NOT** include nested fields in nics or volume nested fields.

 `datacenter_id` and `filter` must be provided.
-If neither is provided, the datasource will return an error.
+If either is missing, the datasource will return an error.

 **NOTE:** Lookup by filter is partial.
 Searching for a server using filter name and value `test`, will find all servers that have `test` in the name.
 For example, it will find servers named `test`, `test1`, `testsomething`.